MENU

 • Eat high-fibre foods such as fresh fruits, raw green leafy vegetables, and brown rice daily.
 Also, a diet rich in these foods promotes peristalsis (the intestine contractions that propel faecal matter to the anus for evacuation).
 Besides, this fibre in these foods attracts water to form a gelatinous mass that keeps faeces soft, bulky and easy to pass.

-• Also, eat asparagus, beans, Brussels sprouts, cabbage, carrots, garlic, sweet potatoes, whole grains and pulses as these are highly soluble fibre.
+• Also, eat asparagus, beans, Brussels sprouts, cabbage, carrots, garlic, sweet potatoes, whole grains, and pulses, which contain highly soluble fibre.

 • Drink at least eight 8oz glasses of water daily, whether thirsty or not.